-It was time for Google things up and it seems like there was only one choice – a hard reset but as many have warned, this should be a last option as it will format the whole phone and when restored, I am likely to lose Ovi Maps and Ovi Store (it needs a lot of manual installation for this and this too may not work 100%).
-There is another option of reseting to factory settings but it requires me to navigate through to the application menus and click on the option before the phone freezes over.
+It was time for Google things up and it seems like there was only one choice – a hard reset but as many have warned, this should be the last option as it will format the whole phone and when restored, I am likely to lose Ovi Maps and Ovi Store (it needs a lot of manual installation for this and this too may not work 100%).
+There is another option of resetting to factory settings but it requires me to navigate through to the application menus and click on the option before the phone freezes over.

 I tried the hard reset first – it was not possible to do the normal reset as the phone keeps freezing up.
 But the hard reset did not work – nothing happens.
-Then I remembered my sim card was still in the phone – I took it out and instead of hard reset, I tried the normal resetting for one last time.
+Then I remembered my sim card was still on the phone – I took it out and instead of a hard reset, I tried the normal resetting for one last time.

-When I restarted the phone, I noted that there was a longer gap before the phone freezes over.
+When I restarted the phone, I noted that there was a long gap before the phone freezes over.
 That small gap was just enough for me to disable the installation apps that kept running in the background whenever I started the phone.
 When I did that, I then realised that NetQin was also running in the background too (it was a mystery to me because I thought its installation was not complete) and due to frequent startup of the phone,

-It did not take too long as well – once restarted, everything remain intact.
+It did not take too long as well – once restarted, everything remains intact.
 I then restore back my contacts from my earlier backups using Nokia Ovi Suite (I had to do it twice – the first time; I wrongly included the restore of apps settings which did not work well.
 I reset and restore back but this time, excluding the settings).
 I got back my contacts updated into the phone and then proceeded to update to the latest Symbian Anna manually.
 And after that, I was home free.

 I opted to leave any AV or Internet Security apps from my phone for the time being.
 Considering the risk – I may opt for a proper robust paid AV apps to be installed but not for now.
 Nonetheless, it was a scary moment – having the phone freezing up just like that and almost not having any way out to resolve it.